nixworks/public/news/2015/05/24/index.md

 ##### 2015 Burundian unrest
 ### [The Burundi opposition suspends talks with the Government of President Pierre Nkurunziza following the assassination of opposition leader Zedi Feruzi of the Union for Peace and Development party yesterday. ](/news/2015/05/24/the-burundi-opposition-suspends-talks-with-the-government-of-president-pierre-nkurunziza-following-the-assassination-of-opposition-leader-ze.md)
-_Context: Burundi, Union for Peace and Development, Presidents, 2015 Burundian unrest, Pierre Nkurunziza, Zedi Feruzi_
+_Context: Zedi Feruzi, Union for Peace and Development, 2015 Burundian unrest, Burundi, Presidents, Pierre Nkurunziza_

 ##### Syrian Civil War
 ### [A Syrian military helicopter crashes near the town of Kweiras killing all on board. ](/news/2015/05/24/a-syrian-military-helicopter-crashes-near-the-town-of-kweiras-killing-all-on-board.md)
-_Context: Syria, Syrian Civil War_
+_Context: Syrian Civil War, Syria_

 ##### Dheepan
 ### ["Dheepan", a French film directed by Jacques Audiard, wins the Palme d'Or at the 2015 Cannes Film Festival. ](/news/2015/05/24/dheepan-a-french-film-directed-by-jacques-audiard-wins-the-palme-d-or-at-the-2015-cannes-film-festival.md)